Direct Mail Marketing: The Ultimate Guide

-While postcards can be the cheapest and effective direct mail, you cannot use it for each of your direct mail campaigns.
-Especially if you’re selling a product or offering some services that need the consumers to make an informed decision—for this type of marketing promotions, you should opt for the letters.
+While postcards can be the cheapest and most effective direct mail, you cannot use them for each of your direct mail campaigns.
+Especially if you’re selling a product or offering some services that need the consumers to make an informed decision—for this type of marketing promotion, you should opt for the letters.

 You can also use them for confidentiality purposes, for example, if you need your customers to fill out a form.
-Furthermore, sending personalized letters to the decision-makers can increase your chances of lead conversion significantly.
+Furthermore, sending personalized letters to decision-makers can significantly increase your lead conversion chances.

 Plus, creative 3D mailers quickly get noticed, as it’s difficult for people to avoid a box from opening.